LastTalon/react-roblox-workshop/docs/workshops/fundamentals/intro.md

      - Introduction to props.
      - Introduction to hooks (useState, useEffect).
    - **Exercises**:
-     - Building a simple component, a button.
+     - Create a basic button component with React.
 4. **State Management and Lifecycle** (20 mins)
    - **Objective**: Understand how to manage state and lifecycle in React.
    - **Topics**: